 4. Product development at the system level

-General topics for the product development at the system level are explained in the fourth part of ISO 26262, along with technical safety concept, system and item integration, testing, and safety validation.
+This part explains the general topics for the product development at the system level, along with technical safety concept, system and item integration, testing, and safety validation.

 5. Product development at the hardware level